QuiltMC/developer-wiki/wiki/introduction/getting-started/en.md

 Open source repositories are there for you to learn from and use, don't be afraid of them!

-There are many topics in modding where you quickly will find yourself at a point where there are no tutorials to help.
-In those cases you'll usually either have to understand the relevant Minecraft code, or look at other mods and see how they got similar things done.
+There are many topics in modding where you may quickly find there are many topics in modding lacking relevant tutorials.
+In those cases you may have to read the relevant Minecraft code, or look at other mods and see how they implemented similar ideas, methods or solutions.
 If you want to look into the Minecraft source code, run the `genSourcesWithVineflower` Gradle task in the `fabric` category or open any Minecraft source file and click the download sources button in IntelliJ IDEA.

 <!-- TODO: Is this todo fixed?: Levi write your thing about stealing code here -->